magpiemodel/magpiemodel.github.io/_tutorials/t12_madrat.md

 The calcOutput wrapper function calls the functions used to transform input data, called as calcOutput(“type”, “option1”, “option2”, …).

-Note however, that if dimensions do not match, operations will expand the output, by doing the full matrix multiplication across all dimensions.
+Note however, that if dimensions across 2 magclass objects do not match, operations will expand the output, by doing the full matrix multiplication across all dimensions.

-For example, object A with regions 'Greece', 'Italy' ;
+For example, given mag-object A with regions 'Greece', 'Italy' ;
-object B with regions 'Italy', 'Poland';
+and mag-object B with regions 'Italy', 'Poland';

 A * B will give an object with regions 'Greece.Italy', 'Greece.Poland', 'Italy.Italy', 'Italy.Poland'.